Ugaritic: Participles

+Other stems than the G (and N) stem form their passive participles only by means of a m- prefix; for example mulaḫḫišu (“conjuror”, D stem LḪŠ “to whisper”), mušamṭiru (“[the god] who rains”, Š stem, MṬR “to rain down”).

 Infinitives

 Like other Semitic languages, Ugaritic has two infinitives, the infinitive absolute and the infinitive construct.
 However, in Ugaritic the two have an identical form.
 The usual form is halāku (“to go”, verb hlk), but a few verbs use an alternative form *hilku, for example niģru, “to guard” (verb nģr).

 The infinitive absolute is often used preceding a perfect or imperfect verbal form, to put emphasis on that following verbal form.
 Such an infinive absolute may be translated as “verily, certainly, absolutely”.
 For example, halāku halaka, “he certainly goes” (literally, “to go! he goes”).
 An isolated infinitive absolute may also be used instead of any perfect, imperfect, or imperative verbal form.

-The infinitive construct is often used after the prepositions l (“to”) and b (“in, by”): bi-ša’āli “in asking, by asking, while asking” (verb š’al “to ask”; note that after the preposition b (bi) the genitive of the infinitive is used).
+The infinitive construct is often used after the prepositions lê (“to”) and bi (“in, by”): bi-šaʾāli “in asking, by asking, while asking” (verb šʾal “to ask”; note that after the preposition b (bi) the genitive of the infinitive is used).